Anon853/Discord_Bot/Readme.md

-!wetter | Displays current weather stats in Hamburg from open weather API !secretword | Hints what the current secret word is, bot scans messages to check if it was said !highscore | Displays scoreboard of users that found the secret word !figlet | Creates ASCII art of input word through an API !arduino | Displays current data from arduino sensor that saves temperature / humidity in text file
+!wetter | Displays current weather stats in Hamburg from open weather API !secretword | Hints what the current secret word is, bot scans messages to check if it was said !highscore | Displays scoreboard of users that found the secret word !figlet [text] | Creates ASCII art of input text through an API !arduino | Displays current data from arduino sensor that saves temperature / humidity in text file

 Notes